 the folding herein is the same as in FRI [BBHR18]9 and STIR [ACFY24]4, and we assume familiarity with it. ↩︎

-traditionally, this step would require $O(t \cdot k \cdot 2^k)$ fops, but we present an optimization to avoid the quasilinear cost in $k$, see paper and blurb . ↩︎
+traditionally, this step would require $O(t \cdot 2^k)$ fops, and we present an optimization to reduce the cost in $k$, see paper and blurb . ↩︎

 [BCIKS20] Eli Ben-Sasson, Dan Carmon, Yuval Ishai, Swastik Kopparty, and Shubhangi Saraf.
 “Proximity Gaps for Reed–Solomon Codes”.
 In: Proceedings of the 61st Annual IEEE Symposium on Foundations of Computer Science.
 FOCS ’20.
 2020. ↩︎